What is an SMP?

 SMPs are an independently designed and executed course of study.
 Working with a professor as a mentor, students have the opportunity to explore, in depth, a question or idea that entrances and intrigues them.

 The most popular St. Mary’s Project in Music is a public recital with scholarly program notes.
 However, the nature of the project can be flexible, involving individual research, collaborative work, or contain components of internships, study-abroad programs, etc.

-Though music majors will usually complete it in the music department, it may be carried out in another discipline or in an established cross-disciplinary study area, as long as permission is granted by the music department chair.
+Though Performing Arts majors will usually complete it in the Performing Arts department, it may be carried out in another discipline or in an established cross-disciplinary study area, as long as permission is granted by the Performing Arts department chair.

-For further details about the SMP in Music, please see the the Music Department’s Handbook, or even better, just ask one of the music department faculty.
+For further details about the SMP in Music, please see the the Music Handbook, or even better, just ask one of the Performing Arts department music faculty.

 Alternative Capstone Experience

-Music majors are not required to complete a music SMP.
-Instead, they may complete an SMP in another department or complete a senior seminar.
+Performing Arts majors are not required to complete an SMP.
+Instead, they may pursue the Capstone Course in Ensemble Performance Creation during their senior year.
+Alternatively, they may complete an SMP or senior seminar in another department.
 Prior approval of the faculty must be obtained before choosing this option.